coda/packs-sdk/docs/guides/blocks/formulas.md

 [View Sample Code][samples]{ .md-button }

+!!! note
+    Actions are created using formulas annotated with `isAction: true`.
+Action formulas are very similar to calculation formulas, but differ in some important ways.
+To learn more about these differences see the [Actions guide][actions].

 ## Structure of a formula

 A formula definition consists of a set of key-value pairs, which specify the various settings for the formula.
 Most of these settings are metadata, such as the name, description, parameters and result type.
 The actual code that is run each time the formula recalculated is specified using in the `execute` key.